vipink1203/github-mcp-bridge/README.md

 - On Windows: `%APPDATA%\Claude Desktop\settings.json`
 - On Linux: `~/.config/Claude Desktop/settings.json`

-You can use any name for your MCP server (not just "github").
+You can use any name for your MCP server.
 Here's an example using "github-ent" as the server name:

 ```json
 {